turnerbenjamin/cpl_customer_service_exploration/scenarios/scenario_5.md

 As mentioned, there are cases where the flow will return empty values for the contact details.
 This is handled by the parent flows.

-I have tested the following scenarios manually and can give details if needed:
+I have tested the following scenarios manually:

 - Customer is a contact with an email address
 - Customer is a contact without an email address